jromang/picochess/docs/installation.rst

 uci-option = Beginner Mode=true

-will dumb Stockfish engine down enough for playing against children and total beginners to give them a chance of beating the machine.
+will dumb Stockfish engine down enough for play against children and total beginners to give them a chance of beating the machine.